The Final Cut

 Track highlights: 1.
 "The Post War Dream" - 2.
 "Your Possible Pasts" - 4.
 "When the Tigers Broke Free" - 6.
 "The Gunner's Dream" - 12.
 "Not Now John" - 13.
 "Two Suns in the Sunset"

 The album is the most mainstream pop / rock, singer / songwriter album by Pink Floyd to date, and I recall my immediate disappointment after having purchased the album.
 Yes, it contains fine songwriting and is almost like a linear novel, but Waters' voice and arrangements are tiresome in the long run, and I have never paid the album a lot of interest and actually resold it about a decade later.
 Still, the production sound is fine, the stories are anything but mediocre, and a couple of strong tracks keep it above average.
 In the aftermath of the album, Waters intended to dissolve the band, knowing as he had become its undisputed, yet self-appointed, leader.
-Gilmour and Mason, however, wanted to continue Pink Floyd, which led Waters to initiate law-suits against his former colleagues who won the right to carry on using the name Pink Floyd.
-Gilmour and Mason's decision to continue as Pink Floyd resulted in the first album without Roger Waters in 1987 with A Momentary Lapse of Reason.
+Gilmour and Mason, however, wanted to continue Pink Floyd, which led Waters to initiate law-suits against his former colleagues who won the right to carry on using the band name.
+Gilmour and Mason's decision to continue as Pink Floyd would later result in the first album without Roger Waters with A Momentary Lapse of Reason (Sep.
+1987).

 [ allmusic.com 3 / 5 stars ]